Pablo Escobar (footballer, born 1979)

 Pablo Daniel Escobar Olivetti ([ˈpaβlo eskoˈβaɾ], born 23 February 1979) is a football coach and former player who played as an attacking midfielder or second striker.
-He is the current manager of the Bolivia national under-20 team.
+He is the current head coach of the Bolivia national under-20 team.

 Born in Paraguay, Escobar represented Bolivia at international level.

 Club career

 Escobar started his career in the youth divisions of Olimpia, and eventually made his way to the first team although he spent more time playing for the reserves.
 In 2000, he was signed by the Argentine side Gimnasia y Esgrima de Jujuy, and after three years with the club, he relocated to Bolivia to play for San José in 2004.
 His good conditions rewarded him with a transfer to The Strongest the following season.
-He also had a brief stint in Cerro Porteño in 2006 before returning to The Strongest for a second spell.
+He also had a brief stint at Cerro Porteño in 2006 before returning to The Strongest for a second spell.

-On 28 August 2008, he joined Brazilian club Ipatinga.
+On 28 August 2008, Escobar joined Brazilian club Ipatinga.
 Escobar joined Santo André of Brazil on 5 January 2009.
 He joined Mirassol in January 2010.
 After about a year, he signed a 3-year contract with Paulista (Brazilian) side Botafogo-SP.

+On 23 February 2017, Escobar scored a second-half hat-trick against Unión Española in the second leg of the final stage of the 2017 Copa Libertadores qualifying stages, becoming, at the age of 38 years and 226 days, the oldest hat-trick scorer in the competition's history.
+In December 2018, he scored two four-goal hauls in trashings of Sport Boys Warnes (6–0) and Club Blooming (8–0), becoming, at the age of 39 years and 299 days, the oldest player to score a poker in the 21st century (a record since surpassed by Óscar Cardozo in 2023), as well as the second in history, only behind Josef Bican in 1955, aged 41.
+He also became the first player to score two pokers in top-tier matches after turning 38 since Real Madrid's Ferenc Puskás in 1965.